envsa/shared-config/packages/remark-config/readme.md

 #### Subcommand: `envsa-remark print-config`

 Print the effective Remark configuration.
-Package-scoped Searches up to the root of a monorepo if necessary.
+Package-scoped.
+Searches up to the root of a monorepo if necessary.

 Usage: